Rebekah Fortune: Works

 Fortune's first short film Something Blue was broadcast by Channel 4.
 Paul is Charlie's proud father.
 But when he discovers that his son is secretly fighting with his female identity, he begins his own struggle to find out what it really means to be a father.
 The 20-minute film juxtaposes preparations for Charlie's big sister's wedding, the most feminine day of a girl's life, with his fight to claim his true identity.
 Something Blue is a premise to her first feature film Just Charlie released in 2017.
 The football star Charlie is a girl trapped in the body of a boy.
 Rejected by her father and teammates, Charlie hopes to continue playing football.

-Just Charliereceived the Audience Award at the Edinburgh International Film Festival, the Europe Generation Award at the Seville European Film Festival, and the Best Film for Young Audience Award at the Zlin Film Festival.
+Just Charlie received the Audience Award at the Edinburgh International Film Festival, the Europe Generation Award at the Seville European Film Festival, and the Best Film for Young Audience Award at the Zlín Film Festival.
 The film has been distributed in the United States, Canada, China, Taiwan and across Europe.